-- immersion/stick blender or a stand blender, for pureeing soup, optional as can leave the soup chunky.
+- Stick blender or a stand blender, for pureeing soup, optional as can leave the soup chunky.

 - 1 tablespoon cumin seeds

-- 6 tablespoon walnuts crumbled, or flaked almonds/sunflower seeds
+- 6 tablespoon walnuts [crumbled, or replace with flaked almonds, pumpkin or sunflower seeds]

-- 6 tablespoon chopped parsley or other fresh herb such as corinader/cilantro
+- 6 tablespoon chopped fresh parsley [or other fresh herb especially coriander]

-- Pop in the diced carrots, onions, garlic powder, and cumin seeds.
+- Add the carrots, onions, garlic powder, and cumin seeds.
 Over a low-medium heat cook for 15 minutes, stirring frequently.
 If you used vegetable stock - stir well and pop a lid over the pot [but leave a gap for steam to escape].1 kilogram carrots, 1 large onion, 2 teaspoon garlic powder

-- Next sprinkle in the one tablespoon of cumin powder, season with salt and pepper, and pour in the hot veggie stock/broth.
+- Next sprinkle in the cumin powder, season with salt and pepper, and give it a good stir.2 teaspoon ground cumin

 - Bring the soup to a gentle boil, and place a lid over the pot with a gap for steam to escape.
 Over a medium heat cook for 15 minutes or until the carrots are nice and soft.

-- Blend the soup to a puree and season with salt and pepper to taste.
-Or leave the soup chunky if preferred.[A squeeze of fresh lemon juice can be added to the pot of soup if a fresh zesty kick is liked.]
+- A squeeze of fresh lemon juice can be added to the pot of soup if a fresh zesty kick is liked.

-- Garnish each serving with crushed walnuts and chopped fresh parsely.[A sprinkle of red pepper flakes/paprika flakes or chilli flakes is a tasty addition]6 tablespoon walnuts, 6 tablespoon chopped fresh parsley
+- Garnish each serving with crushed walnuts and chopped fresh parsley.[A sprinkle of paprika or chilli flakes is a tasty addition]6 tablespoon walnuts, 6 tablespoon chopped fresh parsley

-- Optional: For a creamy carrot soup drizzle a swirl of vegan cream over each serving.
+- For a creamy carrot soup drizzle a swirl of plant-based cream over each serving.

 - Nutritional information is provided for guidance only and is not a strict calculation as ingredients vary.

-- This recipe results in about 2 litres/2 quarts [about 8 ¼ cups] of carrot soup.
+- This recipe results in about 2 litres [2 quarts] or about 8 ¼ cups of carrot soup.
 Enough for 6 good sized portions but will stretch to 7-8 smaller servings especially if used as a starter or first course, or feeding smaller appetites.